jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

 #### Enabling PiCamera
 Connect a keyboard to the Pi, and open up the Terminal.

+{% highlight sh %}
 sudo raspbi-config
 #Note: You will be prompted to enter your password
+{% endhighlight %}

 From the menu, you need to enable 'PiCamera'.